cchudzicki-ocw-testing/9.401-fall-2022/content/pages/week-5-the-tool.md

 content_type: page
 description: The tool for the week is described here.
 draft: false
-title: 'Week 5 Tool: Dynamic executable papers and FAIR open-source processing pipelines'
+title: 'Week 5 Tool: Dynamic Executable Papers and Fair Open-Source Processing Pipelines'
 uid: ef2a4c31-817c-4b0c-b411-a357b4366fcf
 ---
-### The Tool: Dynamic executable papers and FAIR open-source processing pipelines
+### The Tool

 *Practical skills assignment*